dchae/webreader/ROADMAP.md

 ### Visual Improvements

-- [ ] Fix scaling on mobile
+- [ ] Adding to favorites should show a flash message
 - [ ] Fix reader overflow on mobile
-- [ ] TOC menu should auto-scale to width and overflow
 - [ ] Grid view for library display

 ## Planned Features